-The small impact of assimilating SSM can be explained by the fact that we use a state-of-the-art land surface model able to represent diffusion processes into the soil.
+The small impact of assimilating SSM can be explained by the fact that we use a state-of-the art land surface model able to represent diffusion processes into the soil with many layers.
 In dry conditions, the simulated SSM is decoupled from soil moisture of deeper soil layers.
 As a result, assimilating SSM has a limited impact on the model state variables (Parrens et al., 2014).
-On the other hand, directly assimilating LAI impacts deep soil layers and a more efficient analysis of root-zone soil moisture can be done than assimilating SSM alone (see also Fig. 4 in Albergel et al. (2017)).
+On the other hand, directly assimilating LAI impacts deep soil layers and a more efficient analysis of